LauraGroettrup/BirthdayScript/README.md

 # BirthdayScript
 ## Description
 A python script that automatically sends an E-mail to persons in your contacts, if it is their birthday.
+It addition, it sends an E-mail to you to inform you that a congratulation E-mail has been sent.
 ## Execution Guide
 To run this script, following preparations have to be done: